launchdarkly-labs/LaunchDarkly-US-to-EU-migration-scripts/README.md

   so should I run it on an EC2 or the like?
 - If I have thousands or even hundreds of updates: what is critical, how will I verify the changes are correct?
+- Have you created a mapping between old and new maintainer IDs?
+Without this mapping, you cannot assign maintainers in the destination project.